Home

 One story adds that Ptolemy offered to free the 100,000 Jewish slaves in Egypt if they agree.
 The problem with this is that Alexandria had a large Jewish population who were free and had built synagogues to worship in, so this makes no sense.

 Further questions, like, were they rabbis or scholars?
 Which synagogues did they come from?
 This would mean they brought with them 70 scrolls of the Hebrew from their synagogues, which was not in abundance.
-We have no names of any of the rabbis nor the synagogues they came from, so how can we put such credence into this story with so many of the details missing?
+We have no names of any of the rabbis nor the synagogues they came from, so how can we put such credence into this story, with so many of the details missing?

 The Alexandrian Jews were the founders of Hellenistic Judaism.
 Hellenistic Judaism was a integration of Jewish and Greek culture, which also incorporated merging (sometimes more or sometimes less) Greek philosophy, paganism, in with Judaism.
 Greek had become these Jews primary language, necessitating the Hebrew laws to be translated into Greek.
 It is the Greek-speaking Jewish communities that mainly adopted the Septuagint as their Bible.